TIHan/Oly/README.md

 You can also open `Oly.sln` in Visual Studio and build it there.

+## Running Tests

+**Note: Some tests are expected to fail.**

+In the command-line at the root of the repository, run command:

+1. ```dotnet test```

+You can also run the tests in Visual Studio's Test Explorer.

 ## Building VSCode Extension

 In the command-line at the `vscode` folder, run commands: